tomatolog/manticore/docs/searching/expressions,_functions,_and_operators.rst

 -------------------------------------

-Manticore lets you use arbitrary arithmetic expressions both via SphinxQL and ManticoreAPI, involving attribute values, internal attributes (document ID and relevance weight), arithmetic operations, a number of built-in functions, and user-defined functions.
+Manticore lets you use arbitrary arithmetic expressions both via SphinxQL and SphinxAPI, involving attribute values, internal attributes (document ID and relevance weight), arithmetic operations, a number of built-in functions, and user-defined functions.
 This section documents the supported operators and functions.
 Here's the complete reference list